-- a) Head of Faculty, Professors, Associate Professors, Assistant Professors and Adjuncts appointed to the faculty in question who hold a 49% position or greater. - b) Other parties decided by the faculty.

-- c) One representative of temporary lecturers from the faculty, nominated by the Head of Faculty for a one-year term in each instance. - d) At least one representative of students, nominated by the relevant affiliated union of students for a one-year term in each instance.
+- a) Head of Faculty, Professors, Associate Professors, Assistant Professors and Adjuncts appointed to the faculty in question who hold a 49% position or greater. - b) Other parties decided by the faculty. - c) One representative of temporary lecturers from the faculty, nominated by the Head of Faculty for a one-year term in each instance. - d) At least one representative of students from each department in the faculty, nominated by the relevant affiliated union of students for a one-year term in each instance.

-A representative of the School Office also attends faculty meetings and has the right to make proposals but without voting rights.
+A representative of the School administration and support services attends faculty meetings with the right to make proposals but without voting rights.

-A faculty sets further rules regarding procedures for appointment of representatives, in accordance with items c and d.
+A faculty can set further rules regarding procedures for appointment of representatives, in accordance with items c and d.